 Cerebral palsy is a disability that impairs a person’s motor skills, movement, and muscle tone.
 A majority of people who have cerebral palsy are born with it, but you can also get it shortly after birth.
 While there is currently no cure for this disability, there are a number of treatments that can improve the lives of those who have it.
 So, what are the treatments for cerebral palsy?
 Below we discuss a few:

+Physical therapy for cerebral palsy is a beneficial approach to challenge the child and help them achieve new developmental milestones.
 It is recommended that you begin your child’s physical therapy as soon as possible to prevent any further complications.
 Physical therapy can help your child control their movements better, with improved balance.
 It can also build up their muscle and help them maintain their muscle tone.
 Furthermore, physical therapists will devise a special exercise program based on your child’s specific needs.

 Many physical therapists will also use orthotics, which are devices used to train your child’s major muscle groups.
 These devices can include splints, braces, or casts to support your child’s movement and encourage proper growth and improvement.

 With cerebral palsy, everyday tasks such as brushing teeth, writing, using scissors, and getting dressed can become very difficult.
 An occupational therapist can assist your child by evaluating your child’s fine motor skills and developing a specific treatment plan.
 The treatment will usually focus on “positioning, reaching, grasping, and releasing.”
 This is all in an effort to improve your child’s daily tasks both at home and at school.